ramtin-tabatabaei/CHRI-Lab.github.io/README.md

 ## Add/Update project page

 We have created project pages for 2 current projects located at `_pages/projects/`.
 You can make a copy of these pages and update the contents for your projects.
-The project pages will have url as `https://nsl.usc.edu/projects/<project_name>/`.
+The project pages will have url as `https://chri-lab.github.io/projects/<project_name>/`.

 ## Contact

-- Rajrup (Raj): Reach out via Slack or email for any questions, access, etc.
+- Wafa : Reach out via Slack or email for any questions, access, etc.
-- Ramesh
-- Barath